sgfsweden/gwrefpy/docs/about/index.rst

 About
 =====

 ``gwrefpy`` is a Python implementation of the Akvifär reference method for detecting deviations in groundwater level time series.
+The method as described in detail in `Strandanger (2024) <https://svenskageotekniskaforeningen.se/wp-content/uploads/Publikationer/SGF_Rapporter/2024_2_Akvifars_refmetod.pdf)>`_.

 GitHub Repository
 -----------------